 Since March 2016, and in accordance with Section 85 prescribing rules, the general listing of hepatitis C treatments was allowed on the Pharmaceutical Benefits Scheme.

-The FSH Remote Consultation Initiation of Hepatitis C Treatment enables GPs to prescribe hepatitis C treatment following approval by an FSH specialist (gastroenterologist/hepatologist).
+The FSH Remote Consultation Initiation of Hepatitis C Treatment enables GPs to prescribe hepatitis C treatment following approval by an FSH specialist (gastroenterologist/hepatologist), and is also the preferred treatment option for eligible patients with hepatitis C.

 Key benefits of this treatment option include: